paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-develop-a-digitization-workflow-in-symbiota.md

 ## Georeferencing

-Georeferencing can be defined as "the process (verb) or product (noun) of interpreting a locality description into a spatially mappable representation using a georeferencing method" ([Zermoglio et al., 2020](https://doi.org/10.35035/e09p-h128)).
-For example, georeferencing is often required to assign geographic coordinates to historically collected specimens and can be a signficiant component of a digitization workflow.
+Georeferencing can be defined as "the process (verb) or product (noun) of interpreting a locality description into a spatially mappable representation using a georeferencing method" ([Zermoglio et al., 2020](https://docs.gbif.org/georeferencing-quick-reference-guide/1.0/en/#georeference)).
+Georeferencing can be a signficiant component of a digitization workflow; for example, it is often required to assign geographic coordinates to historically collected specimens.
 Symbiota portals contain a number of built-in tools to facilitate georeferencing on a record-by-record basis, in batch, or collaboratively.
 Many resources exist that explain georeferencing and how related tools work in Symbiota portals.

 ### Symbiota-specific resources
 - [Overview of georeferencing tools in Symbiota](https://youtu.be/5DmgrjmHYJ8?si=xsW70OSa_1ta86Sa&t=691)